 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
-To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

-Thanks to Dr. Carolina Martinez Ciarpaglini, University Clinic Hospital of Valencia (Spain), for contributing this case and the discussion.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.
+Thanks to Dr. Carolina Martinez Ciarpaglini, University Clinic Hospital of Valencia (Spain), for contributing this case and the discussion and to Dr. Borislav Alexiev, Northwestern University, Chicago, Illinois (USA), for the Editorial Board review.
+To contribute a Case of the Month, follow the guidelines on our Case of the Month page.

 Case of the Week #276

 An 11 year old boy presented with a left tonsillar mass present for three weeks.
 A biopsy was taken.

 Embryonal rhabdomyosarcoma is a primitive soft tissue sarcoma with small blue cells resembling embryonic skeletal muscle.
 It is the most common rhabdomyosarcoma (RMS) subtype (65% of RMS cases), and usually occurs in children ages 3-10 years in the head and neck (sinonasal tract, oral cavities, orbit, ear, periorbital region and pharynx), prostate or paratesticular regions.
 Subtypes include embryonal-NOS, anaplastic and botryoid.
 Embryonal-NOS is the most common subtype (75%), usually affecting boys.
 It peaks at ages 0-4 years (US National Cancer Institute).